TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 6. Disastrous Battle
 ********************

-Your armies were evenly matched and the battle a stale- mate ‘til the third hour, when the heavens opened with torrential rainfall, centered upon your forces.
+Your armies were evenly matched and the battle a stalemate ‘til the third hour, when the heavens opened with torrential rainfall, centered upon your forces.
 The ground turned to a thick black swamp and their archers, outside the rain’s course, could fire unmolested.
 The wind carried their